Advertising verification | Guernsey Electricity

 Green Claims Code

-We will do our best to ensure our marketing communications are in line with the Competition and Marketing Authority's Green Claims Code.
+We do our best to make sure our marketing communications are in line with the Competition and Marketing Authority's Green Claims Code.
 If you believe any of our advertised material does not adhere to the key points mentioned, please let us know.

 What does CO₂e mean?